vigneshthilak/gptu_mchub/README.md

-The name of the repository is gptu_mchub.
+GPTU Mentor & Counselling Hub

-A Web application for my college (Student database management system)
+A web application for my college (Student Database Management System).

-Our website is designed to simplify the process of managing student data efficiently and securely.
-With an intuitive interface and powerful backend functionality, this platform offers features such as storing student data, retrieving information, and managing data.
+Our website is designed to streamline student data management efficiently and securely.
+With an intuitive interface and a powerful backend, the platform offers features such as student data storage, easy retrieval of information, and efficient record management.